Create a payment mandate

 The UK bank Monzo does not support the day, week, fortnight, and half_year periodic limit objects.
 They also do not support the calendar method for period_alignment.

-Mandate creation request example
+Mandate creation request and response examples

 This is an example of a mandate creation request: